paulmouzas/paulmouzas.github.io/_posts/2015-03-29-roku-remote.md

 {% endhighlight %}

-This should look fairly familiar if you've ever sent raw HTTP requests with curl or netcat.
+This should look fairly familiar if you've ever sent raw HTTP requests with telnet or netcat.
 Upon successful transmission of the message, the Roku will send you a response:

 {% highlight text %}